Wondering how your employee assistance program stacks up?

 Or maybe you’re putting tons of money in a huge smoking cessation program, only to find out very few of your employees smoke.

-It’s a drastic example (hopefully you know more about your employees in the first place), but it makes a point.
-There’s no sense in building a employee assistance program that no one will use.
+There’s no sense in building an employee assistance program that no one will use.